 Director of Coastal Resilience & Policy Advisor

 Dan Ginolfi is the Director of Coastal Resilience for Coastal Strategies.
 He is responsible for business development, project management, issue research, client engagement and coordination of resilience initiatives.
 He has served as a consultant to the Army Corps of Engineers' Institute for Water Resources and has also worked as Policy Advisor at Warwick Group Consultants.
 Dan serves as a lead researcher on innovative water resources solutions in engineering, policy and finance and co-authors the firm’s water resources policy and current events newsletter, WaterLog.
-He graduated from James Madison University with a bachelor's degree in engineering.
+He graduated from James Madison University with a bachelor's degree in engineering and is currently enrolled in a graduate masters program for Coastal Engineering at Old Dominion University in Norfolk, Virginia.
 His focus is on building partnerships that develop innovative solutions to challenges in water resources and coastal sustainability.

 Senior Environmental Policy Advisor, AICP

 Leslea has 18 years of experience as a CEQA and NEPA practitioner and an environmental planning and regulatory specialist.
 Ms. Meyerhoff has experience working with both public and private sector clients, and has served as the Project Manager for numerous complex CEQA and NEPA projects.
 Primary responsibilities have also included obtaining federal, State, and local regulatory permits.
 She has spent the majority of her career as an environmental consultant and early on worked as a legislative aide for a state and a local official on land use and environmental policy matters.
 Ms. Meyerhoff has managed primary infrastructure projects including water supply and delivery projects, power stations, transmission facilities, roadway and transportation projects, solid waste facilities projects, shoreline protection and beach restoration projects, lagoon restoration efforts, and master planned and resort communities.